DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Experiments

 \subsection{End-to-End Evaluation in Carla}

-We compare the following methods\footnote{ Reinforcement learning baselines are not included, since they suffer from a lack of safety assurance in highly-dynamic scenarios.
-For example, we have tested twin delayed deep deterministic policy gradient algorithm (TD3) in IR-SIM \cite{han2023rda}, with $15$ obstacles randomly moving at $2$\,m/s in a $40$m$\times40$m square.
-The success rate of TD3 is only 70/100.} for end-to-end evaluations in Carla-ROS simulation: \textbf{(1) DPNet}: our proposed method; \textbf{(2) MPC-D-CBF} \cite{jian2023dynamic}: an MPC-based planner that predicts obstacle motion using LiDAR and Kalman filter, constructing D-CBFs online for navigation among moving obstacles; \textbf{(3) RDA} \cite{han2023rda}: an MPC-based planner that uses parallelizable dual ADMM to accelerate agile collision avoidance; \textbf{(4) OBCA} \cite{zhang2020optimization}: an MPC-based planner with optimization-based collision avoidance for convex obstacles; \textbf{(5) DPNet (Ablation)}: our proposed method where DT-MPC is disabled.
-All methods are set up with $H=15$ and $\Delta t=0.12$s.
+We compare the following methods\footnote{Reinforcement learning baselines are not included, since they suffer from a lack of safety assurance in highly-dynamic scenarios.} for end-to-end evaluations in Carla-ROS simulation: \textbf{(1) DPNet}: our proposed method; \textbf{(2) MPC-D-CBF} \cite{jian2023dynamic}: an MPC-based planner that predicts obstacle motion using LiDAR and Kalman filter, constructing D-CBFs online for navigation among moving obstacles; \textbf{(3) RDA} \cite{han2023rda}: an MPC-based planner that uses parallelizable dual ADMM to accelerate collision avoidance; \textbf{(4) OBCA} \cite{zhang2020optimization}: an MPC-based planner with optimization-based collision avoidance for convex obstacles; \textbf{(5) DPNet (Ablation)}: our proposed method where DT-MPC is disabled.
+All methods are set up with $H=15$ and $\Delta t=0.1\,$s.
+DPNet's specific parameters are set as follows: $d_0=0.5\,$m, $d_1=0.1\,$m, $d_2=0.4\,$m, $\alpha=0.2$, $\beta=0.05$, $\tau_{1;\min}=0.3$, $\tau_{2;\min}=0.3$, $\kappa^\text{init}=1.0$, and $\Delta\kappa=1.0$.
 Ego robot and obstacles are modeled as car-like wheel robots.